adamralph/minver/README.md

 ### Can I get more detailed logs?

-Yes, you can set an environment variable or MSBuild property named `MINVER_VERBOSE` or `MinVerVerbose` to `true` to get more detailed logs showing how many commits were examined, which version tags were found but ignored, which version was calculated, etc.
+Yes!
+You can set an environment variable or MSBuild property named `MINVER_VERBOSE` or `MinVerVerbose` to `true` to get more detailed logs showing how many commits were examined, which version tags were found but ignored, which version was calculated, etc.

 ### What if it all goes wrong?